Asheville, North Carolina

 Advent Wreath Making

-Sunday, December 1 in Tuton Hall
+Sunday, November 30 in Tuton Hall

 Join us for an all-ages beloved annual event making Advent Wreaths.
 Be sure to pick up the devotional booklet that goes along with the wreath.
 Don’t want a wreath for your own home?
 No problem.
 Come make one for us to deliver to our many parishioners living in care facilities who can’t attend church each week.
-We will have all of the supplies but can use extra greenery.
+We will have all of the supplies but can use EXTRA GREENERY.
 If possible, make a $10 donation per wreath to offset costs.

 Letters to the Homebound